Leonardo DiCaprio turns the big 5-0 today, What better way to celebrate his birthday than to rank his all-time best performances.

 10) Teddy Daniels, “Shutter island”

 Here’s a film that got no Awards love whatsoever.
 Relegated to a February release back in 2010, Martin Scorsese’s expertly tense horror movie has, rightfully so, had its reputation grow in stature over the last few years.
 Every decade there are films that were ill-received upon their release and then get reassessed later on and are proclaimed great movies.
 The scantily underwhelming 68% RT score and 63 on Metacritic that “Shutter Island” got are quite shocking considering that its IMDB rating now is at 8.1 with almost 700,000 votes.
 “Shutter Island” can now be considered one of the very best releases of 2010, with DiCaprio giving an exquisitely layered but brutally honest performance as Teddy Daniels, a man trying to relocate himself and his disturbed past.
-No Awards love but, something better, a reputation that far exceeds any awards, that of a classic.
+No Awards love but, something better, a reputation that far exceeds any awards, that of an audience-approved classic.